Find and fix code smells in C++ with regexes

 not, so [a-zA-Z:_][a-zA-Z :_<>,0-9]*

-might be more appropriate, but I doubt it has any advantages.
+might be more appropriate, but I doubt it has any practical advantages.
 It would still fail to recognize that a:b

 or a<